-Even though the pandemic has undoubtedly increased the level of digitization in healthcare organizations, many of them still rely on manual revenue management operations.
-Luckily, solutions exist that can be easily adopted and that don’t require a massive investment in complex IT infrastructure setup or maintenance.
+Even though the pandemic has undoubtedly increased the level of digitization in healthcare organizations, many still rely on manual revenue management operations.
+Luckily, solutions exist that can be easily adopted and don’t require a massive investment in complex IT infrastructure setup or maintenance.
 This article will explore some of them, discussing RCM systems for medical services and suggesting how your medical organization can benefit from revenue cycle management automation.

 Revenue Cycle Management in healthcare & medical billing

 Revenue cycle management refers to all the administrative tasks devoted to financial transactions between patients and their providers and how they are handled.
 The key processes in RCM are:

 Pre-authorization — the process starts when a patient makes an appointment.
 To set up a patient account, the provider must gather and register all the necessary data, such as personal info and medical records, and assess the patient’s insurance eligibility.